eslam-gomaa/Flexible-Network/docs/Docs/Examples/example-3.md

     if enable['exit_code'] == 0:
         # Execute a command, the output will be printed to the terminal
         task.execute(host_dct, 'sh ip int br')
-        # Backup config and store the backup to S3 (In this example "Openstack object storage")
+        # Execute a command, the output will be printed to the terminal in JSON format
-        task.backup_config(host_dct, 'Testing S3 integrations', target='s3')
+        task.execute(host_dct, cmd, terminal_print='json')
 ```

 ---